biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 2nd Place

-Church:	New Life A/G, Ellendale, ND
+* **Church**: New Life A/G, Ellendale, ND
-Coaches:	Rose Bennett, Scott Townsend (assistant)
+* **Coaches**: Rose Bennett, Scott Townsend (assistant)
+* **Team**:
-Team:	Tyler Peterson
+    * Tyler Peterson
-Erica Smith
+    * Erica Smith
-Jesse Stanley
+    * Jesse Stanley
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Lost to First A/G #2, Lexington, KY 30 to 125
+  * Round 2: Lost to Harvest A/G, Fort Worth, TX 70 to 130
+  * Round 3: Lost to Grace A/G, Syracuse, NY 60 to 185
+  * Round 4: Lost to First A/G, Lexington, NC 45 to 75
+  * Round 5: Lost to The Church at Briargate #1, Colorado Springs, CO 20 to 240
+  * Round 6: Lost to Evangel A/G, Williamsville, NY -10 to 230
+  * Round 7: Lost to Cedar Part A/G, "Ferocious", Bothell, WA 45 to 215
 * **Round Robin**:
-Round 1: Lost to Harvest A/G, Fort Worth, TX 100 to 165
+  * Round 1: Lost to Harvest A/G, Fort Worth, TX 100 to 165
-Round 2: Won against First A/G, Montgomery, AL 105 to 15
+  * Round 2: Won against First A/G, Montgomery, AL 105 to 15
-Round 3: Lost to Orange County Worship Center, Santa Ana, CA 70 to 120 Round 4: Won against Calvary A/G, Elkhart, IN 95 to 85 Round 5: Won against James River, "Light", Ozark, MO 90 to 85 Round 6: Lost to First Pentecostal A/G, Ottumwa, IA 65 to 90 Round 7: Lost to Evangel A/G, Eau Claire, WI 135 to 145 Round 8: Lost to Grace A/G, Spring City, PA 80 to 240
+  * Round 3: Lost to Orange County Worship Center, Santa Ana, CA 70 to 120
+  * Round 4: Won against Calvary A/G, Elkhart, IN 95 to 85
+  * Round 5: Won against James River, "Light", Ozark, MO 90 to 85
+  * Round 6: Lost to First Pentecostal A/G, Ottumwa, IA 65 to 90
+  * Round 7: Lost to Evangel A/G, Eau Claire, WI 135 to 145
+  * Round 8: Lost to Grace A/G, Spring City, PA 80 to 240
-Round 9: Lost to Kennebunk Christian A/G, Kennebunk, ME 30 to 165
+  * Round 9: Lost to Kennebunk Christian A/G, Kennebunk, ME 30 to 165
-Round 10: Lost to First A/G, Helena, MT 35 to 55
+  * Round 10: Lost to First A/G, Helena, MT 35 to 55
-Round 11: Lost to Oceanway A/G, Jacksonville, FL 20 to 115
+  * Round 11: Lost to Oceanway A/G, Jacksonville, FL 20 to 115
-Round 12: Won against First A/G, Lexington, NC 95 to 25
+  * Round 12: Won against First A/G, Lexington, NC 95 to 25
-Round 13: Won against First A/G, Elkton, MD 130 to 115
+  * Round 13: Won against First A/G, Elkton, MD 130 to 115
-Round 14: Lost to First A/G, New Philadelphia, OH 60 to 125
+  * Round 14: Lost to First A/G, New Philadelphia, OH 60 to 125
-Round 15: Lost to First A/G, Dickson, TN 20 to 30
+  * Round 15: Lost to First A/G, Dickson, TN 20 to 30
-Round 16: Won against Watford City A/G, Watford City, ND 105 to -45
+  * Round 16: Won against Watford City A/G, Watford City, ND 105 to -45
-Round 17: Lost to First A/G #2, Lexington, KY 0 to 70
+  * Round 17: Lost to First A/G #2, Lexington, KY 0 to 70
-Round 18: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 55 to 65 Round 19: Won against Grace A/G, Syracuse, NY 95 to 35
+  * Round 18: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 55 to 65
+  * Round 19: Won against Grace A/G, Syracuse, NY 95 to 35
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}